-In FY2020, we held the fourth round of expert dialogues with the World Benchmarking Alliance, an international NGO promoting the Sustainable Development Goals (SDGs).
+In FY2020, we held a dialogue with the World Benchmarking Alliance, an international NGO promoting the Sustainable Development Goals (SDGs).
 In the dialogue, we mainly exchanged opinions on corporate evaluations from the perspective of SDGs and how human rights initiatives should be disclosed.

-The dialogues were conducted on-line due to COVID-19.
+\ The dialogues were conducted on-line due to COVID-19.